hmngwy/brook/README.md

 - Does not use skip to paginate
 - Single sort parameter to rank submissions by score
-- Minimal scheduled jobs, subset processing, minimal inconsistency
+- Minimal scheduled jobs, minimal inconsistency from subset-processing
 - Maximum of two explicit nested DB queries (rough approx.)

 #### Roadmap